Supporting Preschool Learning at Home: A Parent’s Guide to Early Success

 Building Early Literacy Through Reading

-One of the most effective ways parents can support pre-K learning is by making reading a daily habit.
+One of the most effective ways parents can support early learning is by making reading a daily habit.
 Setting aside time to read together introduces children to new words, ideas, and storytelling structures while creating a positive association with books.
 According to Brightly, little ones who go to at least two years of preschool are more likely to do well in school later, and regular reading at home can further reinforce those early academic benefits.

 Reading together also supports listening skills, comprehension, and attention span.
 Asking simple questions about the story or pictures helps young learners practice recalling details and expressing ideas.
 As part of a reliable guide for parents, reading routines help children see learning as enjoyable rather than intimidating.